danchoi/vitunes/README.markdown

 * `,A` select album
 * `ENTER` start playing a track under cursor

-The selection drop-downs make use of Vim autocompletion.
+Playlist, artist, genre, and album navigation (but not search) use make use of Vim autocompletion.
 Start typing the first few letters of what you want.
 For example, if you want to jump to all artists that start with the letter 'P', type 'P' and you'll see the drop-down items update.
 This autocompletion is case-sensitive.

 `CTRL-p` and `CTRL-n` let you navigate the drop-down matches.
 Press `ENTER` to select one.